shakefu/shootingstar/README.md

 $ grunt
 ```

+By default, the server will run on port 9399.

 ## Running the server for fun

 The only thing that needs to be done to run the server outside development is